 policies, usage & copyright page first - thank you.

-No, I don't have advertising on this site.
-And no, I do not run guest posts on this blog.
+No, I don't have advertising or sponsored posts on this site.
+And no, I don't run guest posts on the blog, either.